Mass Cultural Council logo

 Fitchburg Cultural Council

 The Fitchburg Cultural Council is committed to supporting diverse and inspiring programs for its residents.
-These programs: arts, science and humanities provide cultural enrichment in the everyday lives of our community.
+These programs in arts, culture, science and humanities provide cultural enrichment in the everyday lives of our community.
 We serve as a conduit for conveying artistic and culturally based activities through community programs and grant solicitation.
 The selection of recipients and awarding of funds for grant recipients is primarily made possible from resources from the Massachusetts Cultural Council as well as fundraising endeavors and other charitable donations

 ¡LLAME PARA NUEVOS MIEMBRO Buscando: Artistas • Estudiantes • Contadores • Multilingües ¡Y cualquier persona interesada en involucrarse con las artes y la cultura en nuestra comunidad!
 Asista a nuestras reuniones mensuales que están abiertas al público.
 Envíenos un correo electrónico hoy a Fitchburg.MCC@gmail.com para obtener más información.